nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 1. If you wish to enhance support for a single application.
 2. You are writing support for speech synthesizers or braille displays.

-### Few more things to remember about global plugins
+### A Few more things to remember about global plugins

 * When you write scripts in your global plugin, the commands you assign to them will take precedence (they are looked up first).
 Therefore it is important to consult the NVDA user guide and help for other add-ons to minimize command conflicts.
 * Each global plugin must be placed in globalPlugins directory in your add-on folder structure.